 South Africa—Albion is privileged to have a special relationship with the University of Cape Town in the city of Cape Town, South Africa.
 Students may spend either the fall or spring semester studying in a wide variety of academic areas.
 Some community service-based internships are also possible.
 Students live in apartments or on campus in a dormitory.

-Multiculturalism and human rights are the focus of a School for International Training (SIT) program based in Cape Town, South Africa.
-Students in this semester-long program complete four home stays with families of different geographical and cultural backgrounds.
+Multiculturalism and human rights are the focus of a School for International Training (SIT) program based in Cape Town.
+Students in this semester-long program complete four homestays with families of different geographical and cultural backgrounds.
 Experiential learning is combined with study of the Xhosa language, courses, field-based assignments, and educational excursions to develop a multidisciplinary understanding of the country.
+Another SIT program, “Social and Political Transformation,” is based in Durban and provides opportunities for course work, independent research, educational excursions and learning of the Zulu language.
+Students experience both urban and rural homestays.
+These programs are offered in the fall and spring semesters.

-Japan—Albion offers programs in three Japanese cities: Tokyo, Hikone, and Nagoya.
+Japan—Albion offers programs in four Japanese cities: Tokyo, Hikone, Kyoto, and Nagoya.

 The Japan Studies Program, managed through Earlham College, is located in the international division of Waseda University in Tokyo.
 Instruction is in English, but students study Japanese as part of the program.
 The full-year program includes a one-month cultural practicum with an internship in a local community.
 Participants live with Japanese families.
-A one-semester option is also available in the fall; however, the semester continues into February.
+A one-semester option is also available in the spring.
 CIEE offers one- or two-semester programs at Sophia University, a well-known university in Tokyo.
 Students may live with a host family or in a Japanese student residence hall.
 The Summer Session of Asian Studies at Sophia University offers intensive Japanese language study as well as opportunities for international and Japanese students to study together in seminar classes taught in English.
 Home stays are integral to the program.

 In Hikone, the Japan Center for Michigan Universities provides intensive Japanese language instruction at four levels, from beginning to advanced, in year-long, semester and summer programs.
 Students are able to experience many aspects of Japanese culture and life through cultural presentations and interaction in the community.